d1mnewz/interviews/README.md

 * What is event sourcing?
 * What is snapshotting in terms of event sourcing?
 * What is a projection?
 * What is AOP?
 Which parts of the system would you move to aspects?
+* Messaging patterns

 # Database